kevinsullivan/cs2120f22/README.md

 - Now the automated Docker container build process should kick off.
 Click link for details.
 - When it's done, open terminal in VSCode.
 It should now be a terminal into the container.
 - NB: The changes commit now go into a copy of your repo inside the container
-- Run leanproject build in the top-level directory using this terminal, then have fun!
+- Run leanproject build in the top-level directory using this terminal.
 - Confirm that test file in the test directory works as indicated by the comments inside
-- If not, debug or ask for
+- If not, debug or ask for help.
+If so, have fun!
+Are there any other possibilities?

 Push frequently to GitHub to backup containerized working repo to their remote computer